jfriedly/foreign-currency/README.rst

 Indonesia
 '''''''''
+The 25 rupiah bill is officially obsolete, replaced by new rupiah in 1965.
-All denominations of less than 50 rupiah have been rendered obsolete by inflation.
+The new rupiah is still valid, but it has suffered and denominations of less than 50 rupiah have been rendered obsolete by inflation.
+Bank Indonesia has announced plans to redenominate at 1000:1, but they probably won't take effect until 2020.

 Japan
 '''''